imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 The *front matter* precedes the content of your page, and sets several parameters that help setup your page within the repository.
 Without the front matter, your page will not render correctly.

 **title:** The title of your page.\
-**breadcrumb:** Site navigation.\
 **layout:** This sets the page's layout.
 Always use setting `page`.\
 **categories:** Categories that your page falls into, [see a list of imagej.github.io categories.](/search?query=categories) (These are the only categories recognized be the site)\
 **description:** A short description of your page.
 Also used for the site's search engine.

 Find below the front matter for this page.
-You can copy and paste this code into the editor of a new page from lines 1-7.
+You can copy and paste this code into the editor of a new page from lines 1-6.
 Replace the settings in the `title`, `breadcrumb`, `categories`, and `description` fields with details from the new page. **Do not change the `layout: page` setting.**
 ```
 ---
 title: Editing the Wiki
-breadcrumb: Editing the Wiki
 layout: page
 categories: demo, help
 description: This page explains how to write and edit pages.